-31 Ways to Say Goodbye in Russian, from Formal to Affectionate
+31 Ways to Say Goodbye in Russian

-Russian, like English, has different ways to say “goodbye” for different occasions!
+Russian, like English, has different ways to say “goodbye” for different occasions.

-Learn how to bid your sweet goodbyes to people in Russian, from the warm and affectionate to the formal and respectful.
+In this guide, learn how to bid your sweet goodbyes to people in Russian, from the warm and affectionate to the formal and respectful.
+Learn common goodbyes in Russian, from “до свидания” to “пока”… and many more!

 Contents